 Will anyone call me if I need to be selling something?

 Yes, we will contact you if we believe that action needs to be taken.
-This is because firstly we are not a simple general advice newsletter service.
+This is because firstly we are not a simple newsletter service.
 Secondly, we do not have thousands of clients like a large broking house.
-We only take on a limited number of clients which means we have time to have a conversation about your portfolio.
+We only take on a limited number of clients which means we have time to have a conversation with you about your portfolio.